-Tides: I prefer to fish the end of an outgoing and first half on the incoming tide.
+Tide: Capt.
+Ross prefers to fish the end of an outgoing tide and the first half of an incoming tide.

 Approach: During the cooler winter months, most snook will seek refuge in deeper canal systems near dark or muddy bottom.
-In this situation, I’ll normally wait for the sun to warm up the water temp a few degrees and begin looking for fish basking in shallow muddy areas close to deep water.
-With little to no rain during the winter months, water clarity is generally decent, so spotting fish laid up shallow is possible with a good pair of polarized sun glasses.
+In this situation, Capt.
+Ross will normally wait for the sun to warm up the water temperature a few degrees and begin looking for fish basking in shallow, muddy areas close to deep water.
+With little to no rain during the winter months, water clarity is generally decent which makes spotting fish laid up in shallow water a bit easier with a good pair of polarized sunglasses.

 Rigging Selection: Fishing very shallow water for spooking fish requires a subtle presentation.
-I’ll normally use an unweighted or lightly weighted swim bait hook to present my baits.
+Capt.
+Ross will normally use an unweighted or lightly weighted swim bait hook to present my baits.

-Why this bait?
-I like the erratic darting action that the Skinny Series produces in shallow water.
+Why This Bait?
+Capt.
+Ross likes the erratic darting action that the Skinny Series produces in shallow water.
 It’s a thinner profile bait that mimics the smaller bait fish that winter over in these canal systems.
-I also find, with the lower water temperatures and the fish’s slower metabolism, a smaller presentation is more effective.
+He also finds that, with the lower water temperatures and the fish’s slower metabolism, a smaller presentation is more effective.